Understanding the 10-Foot 2-Foot 3-Foot Rule: How to Determine the Chimney Height of Class A Solid Fuel Pipe Above the Roofline

 Most wood stove and factory-built fireplace manufacturers (and local building codes) will require that “the chimney must extend at least 2 feet above any portion of any structure within 10 feet (measured horizontally) and must extend at least 3 feet above the highest point of its roof penetration.”**

-imageKeep in mind that there is generally a minimum chimney height requirement for the overall system (usually 15 feet, which sometimes includes connector pipe) that can affect the finished height of your chimney system.
+imageKeep in mind there is generally a minimum chimney height requirement for the overall system (usually 15 feet, which sometimes includes connector pipe) that can affect the finished height of your chimney system.
 Other factors can influence the necessary height of the chimney such as “house stack effect” and high altitude.
 “Chimney height may need to be increased by 2-3% per 1000 feet of elevation.”** Although added height generally equates to stronger draft, there is a point where the system can become too long and over-drafting might occur, causing increased fuel consumption, hotter burn temperatures, and damage to your appliance.

-imageNow for the math lesson.
+imageNow for the math lesson

 Roof pitch is expressed as a ratio of rise over run.
 Rise is the length, expressed in inches, that the roofline travels upward over a 12-inch horizontal distance, which is known as the run.
 For example, a common pitch like 4/12 would mean that for every 12 inches of run, the roof rises 4 inches.
 So, if the 10-foot, 2-foot rule requires us to measure 10 feet to the nearest roofline, or structure, then we can use the rise to calculate a height requirement.
 Back to our example, over a run of 10 feet, the roof would rise 40 inches.
 Additionally, per our rule, we need to add 2 feet, or 24 inches, giving us a total height of 64 inches.
 So, take the top number of your roof pitch and multiply it by 10 then add 24, note Example 1.
 If your calculated required height falls below 36 inches (3 feet), then, as per our rule, it must be a minimum of 3 feet on the high side of the pipe penetration.